buttermilk-crypto/b2/bracket-properties/README.md

 later...

-    sec.deobfuscate("key"); // the value of key is now deobfuscated and ready to use
+    sec.deobfuscate("key"); // the value of key is now deobfuscated and ready to use props.get("key");

-This will use the default key, which offers no security but does effectively obfuscate the value if preventing casual visual inspection is the only objective.
+This will use the default key for obfuscation, which offers no security but does effectively obfuscate the value if preventing casual visual inspection is the only objective.
+You can also provide a key but managing the key is outside the scope of Bracket.

 ## XML Support